 What are the challenges associated with the user access review?

-As it’s often the case with cybersecurity, companies may encounter certain challenges here as well.
-Regularly reviewing user access may pose such difficulties to organizations:
+As is often the case with cybersecurity, companies may encounter certain challenges and obstacles.
+Regularly conducting user access reviews may pose the following difficulties to organizations:

 Much time and resources required

-Examining user access rights and permissions can be a laborious and resource-draining task, particularly for larger companies.
+Examining user access rights and permissions can be a daunting and resource-draining task, particularly for larger companies.

 Overly complex IT systems

-Another challenge is that many companies use too complex IT infrastructure.
-Modern IT environments often feature lots of applications, databases, and systems, which can create difficulties in identifying and reviewing all user access rights and permissions.
+Modern IT environments often feature lots of applications, databases, and systems, which can make it challenging to identify and review all user access rights and permissions.

 Lack of access control tools

-Quite often, organizations might lack visibility into the systems and apps that employees can access.
-And without proper access control tools, reviews can be time-consuming and prone to errors.
+Organizations often lack visibility into the systems and apps that employees can access.
+And without proper access control tools, user access reviews can be time-consuming and prone to errors.

 High employee turnover

-Tracking who has access to specific systems and applications can be a challenge if your organization has a high employee turnover.
-In addition, the access may be not revoked timely.
+Tracking who has access to specific systems and applications can be a challenge if your organization has high employee turnover.
+As a result, access may not be revoked in time.

 Disgruntlement because of access changes